speakeasy-api/sdk-generation-action/README.md

 - Checks for changes to the OpenAPI doc and the Speakeasy CLI Version
 - Generates a new SDK for the configured languages if necessary
 - Creates a commit with the new SDK(s) and pushes it to the repo
-- Publishes the new SDK(s) to the configured package manager (coming soon.)

 ## Inputs